 - The Core Event: The protagonist chooses either to do what’s necessary to attain higher status, or to reject the world they strived to join.
 In Memoirs of a Geisha Sayuri chooses to betray one man and forfeit her status within the geisha world, in order to secure the man who holds the key to the status she really wants.

-- The protagonist saves or loses themselves based on their action in the Core Event.
+- The protagonist saves or loses themselves based on their actions in the Core Event.
 Failure is better than selling out.
 Maximus loses his life but gains an honorable afterlife by fighting Commodus.

 What are the Status subgenres?